muratk5n/thirdwave/en/index.md

 ---

 They can make billions frm that trade alone.
-If you know rate will be 2% but consensus is 1% trader can lend 2% pocket the difference.
+If you know rate will be 2% but consensus is 1% trader can trade on that arbitrage, pocket the difference.

 ---